kubernetes/enhancements/keps/sig-network/0752-endpointslices/README.md

 no port remapping or all port services.

 ### Topology (Per Endpoint)
-**DEPRECATED** in v1.20 and will be removed in v1.21.
+**DEPRECATED** in v1.20 and will not be part of the will not be part of the discovery/v1 API in v1.21.
 This field will remain in v1beta1 and a conversion functionality will exist to convert to and from v1.

 A new topology field (string to string map) is added to each endpoint.
 It can contain arbitrary topology information associated with the endpoint.
 If the